Coha05/Vana-PoS-Network-Validator/README.md

 # Vana PoS Network Validator Setup

 ## This guide will walk you through setting up a validator node for the Vana Proof-of-Stake (PoS) network using Docker.
+> **⚠️ Warning:** Please run the validator only after conducting your own research and at your own risk.
+To activate the validator, you may need to be whitelisted, which requires staking 35,000 $VANA.
 ## Prerequisites
 ### Install Docker & Docker Compose